-The idea for Sustainable Waterloo Region came from two undergraduate research projects completed by Mike Morrice and Chris DePaul, under the guidance of Dr. Barry Colbert at Wilfrid Laurier University’s School of Business & Economics.
+The founding idea for Sustainable Waterloo Region (SWR) emerged from research projects completed by Mike Morrice and Chris DePaul under the guidance of Dr. Barry Colbert at Wilfrid Laurier University’s School of Business & Economics.
 Their research focused on the business implications of imminent carbon pricing mechanisms and the viability of establishing a not-for-profit in Waterloo Region that would help organizations achieve carbon reductions through collaboration and education.
 While searching for organizations that used a similar approach, they found inspiration in the business model and success of Sustainable Silicon Valley and CivicAction (formerly the Toronto City Summit Alliance).